 Some applications take longer to process.
 This usually happens when the application is incomplete — for example, you failed to answer some questions in the application form or submit the required documents.
 In this case, you will be contacted via email and asked to submit the missing information.
 It is not advisable to submit an incomplete application as sometimes, this may result in the visa being directly denied.

-It’s very important that you check your inbox regularly for communications regarding your application.
+It’s very important that you check your inbox regularly for communications regarding your Kenya evisa application status.
 Make sure to look in the spam box too in case messages are being blocked.